Rello/ioBroker.nextcloudtalk/README.md

 ## Configuration

+This adapter now uses the ioBroker JSON configuration system.
+Enter the following settings in the instance dialog:

-1. Enter the Nextcloud server URL, for example `https://nextcloud.example.com`.
+1. **Server URL** – for example `https://nextcloud.example.com`
-2. Provide the username and the app token for basic authentication.
+2. **Username** for basic authentication
+3. **App Token** generated for the user

 ## States